All Episodes

 Was that true?

-I I don't think I've got an honorary doctorate from someplace in Hawaii unless it's a golf course.
+I don't think I've got an honorary doctorate from someplace in Hawaii unless it's a golf course.

-I wanted her to everything to be well.
+I wanted her to, everything to be well.

-Well, that is just that is fabulous.
+Well, that is just fabulous.

-I had to that's great thinking, too, on your part.
+That's great thinking, too, on your part.

 Very thoughtful of you.